NixOS/nixpkgs/pkgs/development/lisp-modules-lite/README.md

 ### 1 Nix derivation, many Lisp systems

 A crucial, defining feature of this implementation is that there is only ever *one single Nix derivation per Lisp source code project*.
-This means *there is **no** 1↔1 relationship between Lisp systems and Nix derivations*: if a single piece of code defines multiple systems (as many do; `trivia`, `cl-async`, `babel`, ...) they all still result in a single Nix derivation that exports all of them.
+This means *there is **no** 1 ⭤ 1 relationship between Lisp systems and Nix derivations*: if a single piece of code defines multiple systems (as many do; `trivia`, `cl-async`, `babel`, ...) they all still result in a single Nix derivation that exports all of them.

+## Usage

 ### Single derivation